NetSci2025/netsci2025.github.io/calls.md

 **Submit your abstract via the Microsoft CMT submission system [HERE](https://cmt3.research.microsoft.com/NETSCI2025)**.

-We invite you to submit a one-page abstract including one (mandatory) descriptive figure and references by **December 9, 2024**.
+We invite you to submit a one-page abstract including one (mandatory) descriptive figure and references by the end of **December 9, 2024 (anywhere on earth)**.
 We welcome submissions for the following presentation formats:
 **contributed talks** (regular presentations in parallel sessions), **lightning talks** (shorter presentations in plenary sessions),